Data Protection Policy

 Keeping personal data secure – This section explains the obligation on the employer to keep the personal data confidential and secure, e.g. against theft by hackers.

 Third party provision – This section explains the circumstances under which the personal data might be shared with a third party, e.g. a government agency with the right to know.

-Requesting a copy of your personal data – This section explains that an employee can ask for a copy of all personal data held on them for an administrative fee of £10.
+Requesting a copy of your personal data – This section explains that an employee can ask for a copy of all personal data held on them at no cost.